eclab/flow/README.md

 quite warm and your fan busy.
 You need to have some fairly good hardware to run Flow successfully (for reference, Flow was developed on a 2.8Ghz i7 2015 Macbook Pro Retina).

-## Manual
+## Resources

-Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, how to integrate it with controllers and DAWs, and how to build new modules.
+* Flow has an [extensive manual](https://cs.gmu.edu/~eclab/projects/flow/flow.pdf) which discusses additive synthesis, Flow's modular approach, how to run it, how to integrate it with controllers and DAWs, and how to build new modules.

+* One of Flow's modules is a wavetable synth.
+It's designed to load wavetables built with WaveEdit, and there are [quite a number to choose from on their website.](https://waveeditonline.com/)

 ## To Do